PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ## THE ZEROX DECENTRALIZED DESIGN RESEARCH LAB
 There is an opportunity for a research lab to help with the design and development of crypto cities.
-* The first objective of the lab is to develop novel city models around crypto protocols and to help integrate blockchain technologies into the production of the urban environment.
+* The first objective of the lab is to develop novel city models around crypto protocols and to help integrate blockchain technologies and applications into the production of the urban environment.
 * The second objective of the lab is to bring together the domain of crypto with the domain of urbanism and create a new scientific unified field.
 * The third objective is to take scientific breakthroughs into production and enable communities to build the first crypto regional metropolis and create territorial and societal transformations..<br><br>
 #### WEBUILD X 0XDDRL